top of page

 Budgeting for first time buyers

-First-time buyers in Malta benefit from several supportive schemes.
+First-time buyers in Malta can benefit from several supportive schemes.
 Here are the key ones:

-• 10% Deposit Scheme (Ages 21–39): If you qualify for a home loan but lack the deposit, the bank can issue a personal loan for the deposit, and the Housing Authority will pay the interest for you.
+If you qualify for a home loan but lack the deposit, the bank can issue a personal loan for the deposit.
+In this case, the Housing Authority will pay the interest for you.

 4. Boost Your Borrowing Power

-If your estimated loan is coming in short, here are ways to improve it:
+If your estimated loan is coming in short, here are some ways to improve it:

 • FS3 forms